automl/hposuite/README.md

 <!-- TODO: Fix this -->
 > [!NOTE]
 > * We **recommend** doing doing `pip install hposuite["all"]` to install all available benchmarks and optimizers
-> * The **LCBench Surrogate** benchmark from `yahpo_gym` is not readily supported due to conflicts in ConfigSpace versions.
-If you want to use it install it separately using `pip install yahpo_gym`.
-Only Optimizers supporting `ConfigSpace==0.7` can be used with it (all optimizers available in hposuite support this version of ConfigSpace).
-The LCBench Surrogate Benchmark can be queried through the `mf-prior-bench` api.

 ### Installation from source